 Famous for its quirky and fun-filled biennial Melon Festival, Chinchilla is a vibrant country town in the heart of the Western Downs.
-Picnic by the peaceful weir or in the museum grounds, try your luck fossicking for petrified wood or wander the shady tree-lined main street.
-Tiny Brigalow and Kogan complete our local area.
+Picnic by the peaceful weir or in the museum grounds or at the Botanic Parkland with a water park specially themed around the town’s iconic watermelon fame.
+Try your luck fossicking for petrified wood or wander the shady tree-lined main street.
+Brigalow and Kogan townships add a colourful history to our local area.

 Named for the Aboriginal word ‘jinchilla’, the cypress pine which grows on the Western Downs, Chinchilla is a thriving community offering much to see and do.